wamimi/walletwizardio/README.md

    - Remove a wallet address
    - Exit the program

+### Graphical User Interface

+1. Run the GUI script:

+   - Linux/macOS:
+     ```
+     python3 metamask_gui.py
+     ```
+   - Windows:
+     ```
+     python metamask_gui.py
+     ```

+2. A window will appear with a button labeled "Run MetaMask Address Copier".

+3. Click the button to launch the wallet address copier program.

+4. The program will open in a new window, allowing you to interact with it as described in the Command Line Interface section.

 ## How It Works

 - The script stores your wallet addresses in a file named `wallet_addresses.json` in the same directory as the script.
 - When you run the script, it checks for this file and loads the addresses if it exists.
 - You can add, remove, or view addresses at any time using the menu options.
 - If pyperclip is installed, the script will automatically copy the selected address to your clipboard.
 If not, it will display the address for manual copying.
+- The GUI provides a simple interface to launch the main program without needing to use the command line.

 ## Security Note